MSukanec/archub/replit.md

 - **PayPal**: Payment gateway for USD.
 - **Vimeo**: Video hosting and integration for the learning module.
 - **OpenAI**: GPT-4o for AI-powered features.
+- **Google Maps Platform**: For location services and interactive maps.